cntric/fauna-test-setup/README.md

 `yarn add https://github.com/concentricio/fauna-test-setup`

 ## Motivation
 The process of setting up development servers to test Fauna logic can be cumbersome and detached from the actual development of test suites.
-This package automates test server setup.
+This package automates test server setup, so you can do it inline and in a single line.

-With this package you can create test databases on the fly, without having to worry about what's going on behind the scenes.

 ```typescript
 const testDb = await FaunaTestDb();